RasimSadikoglu/ZoomHelper/README.md

 ## What is it for?

 This program is for joining meetings easily with one click without entering any password or id.
-If you are looking for some advanced zoom stuff with zoom api, I am not planning to add those things in near future.
-(I don't even know how to do) However if I can manage to implement the things in the future plans section, I will try fancy zoom api stuff.

 ---
 ## Usage